 Connecticut Medical Marijuana Laws & Regulations

-On May 31, 2012, Connecticut became the 17th state in the US to approve medical cannabis when Governor Dan Malloy signed HB 5389, "An Act Concerning the Palliative Use of Marijuana."
+On May 31, 2012, Connecticut became the 17th state in the US to approve medical marijuana when Governor Dan Malloy signed HB 5389, "An Act Concerning the Palliative Use of Marijuana."
 The bill passed both the Connecticut House and Senate by substantial margins, 96-51 and 21-13 respectively.
-The Act provides patients and caregivers protection from arrest when using or handling medical cannabis in accordance with the law.
-Protections only apply to registered patients and caregivers.
-Patients and caregivers may purchase medical cannabis from dispensaries that are licensed by the state.
-Dispensaries will not be open for business until at least sometime in 2013, however, patients may still register with Department of Consumer Protection (DCP).
+The Act provides patients, physicians, caregivers, licensed dispensaries, and licensed producers protection from arrest when using, recommending, or handling medical marijuana in accordance with the law.
+As of October 1, 2016, protections will also extend to advanced practice registered nurses in certain instances.
+Patients and caregivers have been able to purchase medical marijuana from dispensaries that are licensed by the state since 2013.

 Final regulations for Connecticut’s medical marijuana program were issued on September 6, 2013, in accordance with Ch.
-420f, Connecticut General Statutes.
-These rules pertain to patients, caregivers, physicians, and dispensaries.
-The first of six original dispensaries opened in September 2014, and the state is expected to license three additional dispensaries in 2016.
+420f, Connecticut General Statutes, regulations, and these regulations are amended as of October 1, 2016 [January 1, 2017].
+The changes are documented below.
+These rules pertain to patients, caregivers, physicians, dispensaries, and producers.
+The first of six original dispensaries opened in September 2014, and the state ilicensed three additional dispensaries in 2016.

 In 2016, three additional dispensaries were licensed, six new conditions were added to the program and the legislature passed HB 5450.
 HB 5450 allows minors to qualify for the medical cannabis program under some restrictions, creates protections for nurses to administer medical cannabis in health care facilities, and allows dispensaries to provide medical cannabis to medical facilities serving registered medical cannabis patients.